CCavins/Image_Moderation_React/README.md

-# Image Moderation Application
+# Image Moderation App

-A powerful image moderation tool that allows you to review, approve, and deny images with a modern, user-friendly interface.
+A React-based application for moderating images with a focus on user experience and efficient workflow.

 ## Features

-- **Multiple View Modes**
+- **Three View Modes**:
-  - New Images: View and moderate unprocessed images
+  - New: Shows unmoderated images that need review
-  - Approved Images: Browse through approved content
+  - Approved: Shows images that have been approved
-  - Denied Images: Review previously denied content
+  - Denied: Shows images that have been denied

-- **Intuitive Interface**
+- **Image Viewer**:
-  - Grid view for quick image browsing
+  - Full-screen image viewing
-  - Full-screen viewer for detailed inspection
+  - Smooth animations for image transitions
-  - Swipe gestures for quick moderation (left to deny, right to approve)
+  - Keyboard shortcuts for quick moderation
-  - Keyboard shortcuts for efficient workflow
+  - Swipe gestures for mobile-friendly interaction

 - **Smart Organization**
   - Automatic image categorization